KIlnourik/KIlnourik/README.md

 - Learned in [HTML Academy](https://htmlacademy.ru/profession/react) on React developer profession
 - Also learned adaptive markup in [HTML Academy](https://htmlacademy.ru/intensive/adaptive)
 - Working on Cosmetic Online Shop ***Maroon*** designed by [HTML Academy](https://htmlacademy.ru/skills/code-maroon-shop)

+### Here below you can see my education projects, and some pet-projects.